1969–70 FA Cup: Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 30 places available in the first round.

+The winners from the fourth qualifying round were South Shields, Whitby Town, Spennymoor United, Mossley, Bangor City, Wigan Athletic, Macclesfield Town, Kirkby Town, Grantham, Telford United, Hereford United, Tamworth, Alfreton Town, Kettering Town, Chelmsford City, Oxford City, Brentwood Town, Hendon, Enfield, Hillingdon Borough, Margate, Barnet, Carshalton Athletic, Walton & Hersham, Dagenham, Wimbledon, Cheltenham Town, Weymouth, Yeovil Town and Falmouth Town.

+Those appearing in the competition proper for the first time were Whitby Town, Kirkby Town, Alfreton Town and Carshalton Athletic.
+Of the others, Walton & Hersham had last featured at this stage in 1957–58, Hillingdon Borough (known at the time as Yiewsley) had last done so in 1956-57 and Mossley had last done so in 1949-50.

+Between 20 September 1969 and 12 January 1970, Hillingdon Borough competed in eleven Cup fixtures while progressing from the first qualifying round to the third round proper.
+They saw off Tooting & Mitcham United (after a replay), Bromley, Tilbury, Dartford (after a second replay), Wimbledon and Luton Town before going out to Sutton United at Gander Green Lane after another replay.

 Results

-First Round Proper
+First round proper

-At this stage clubs from the Football League Third and Fourth Divisions joined 30 non-league clubs having come through the qualifying rounds.
-To complete this round, North Shields and Sutton United given byes.
+At this stage the 48 clubs from the Football League Third and Fourth Divisions joined the 30 non-league clubs who came through the qualifying rounds.
+The final two non-league sides in the main draw, North Shields and Sutton United were given byes to this stage as the champions and runners-up from the previous season's FA Amateur Cup.

 Matches were scheduled to be played on Saturday, 15 November 1969.
 Thirteen matches were drawn, of which two went to second replays and one of these to a third.

-Second Round Proper
+Second round proper

 The matches were scheduled for Saturday, 6 December 1969.
 Seven matches were drawn, with replays taking place later the same week.
 Two games needed a second replay, and one of these a third.

-Third Round Proper
+Third round proper

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were scheduled Saturday, 3 January 1970, but three were played at later dates.
-Nine matches were drawn and went to replays, with one of these requiring a second replay.
+Nine matches were drawn and went to replays, with York City and Cardiff City requiring a second replay at Birmingham City's St Andrew's ground.

-Fourth Round Proper
+Fourth round proper

 The matches were scheduled for Saturday, 24 January 1970.
 Five matches were drawn, with the replays taking place three or four days later.
+Sutton United was the last non-league club left in the competition.

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for Saturday, 7 February 1970, with one replay played four days later.

-Sixth Round Proper
+Sixth round proper

 The four quarter-final ties were played on the 21 February 1970.
 There was one replay on the following Wednesday.